No results for ""

 The PHP SDK uses an SDK key

 The PHP SDK uses an SDK key.
-Your environment's SDK key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 After you install and import the SDK, create a single, shared instance of LDClient.
 Specify your SDK key here to authorize your application to connect to a particular environment within LaunchDarkly.